Home

 A small windfarm with four installed turbines with a capacity of about one MW at Frasergunj, along the West Bengal coast.

-The gross generating capacity of NRSE (New and Renewable Sources of Energy) sector power facilities was approx 159 GW in Nov '24.
-India has the fourth largest wind power generating capacity (ca 6.6 % global market share in 2016) in the world with an installed capacity of 48 GW in Nov '24, behind only China, USA and Germany.
+India has the fourth largest wind power generating capacity (ca 6.6 % global market share in 2016) in the world with an installed capacity of 54.5 GW in Dec '25, behind only China, USA and Germany.
 Tamil Nadu, Maharashtra, Karnataka, Gujarat and Rajasthan have the largest installed wind power capacity in India.

 NRSE Related Links